Secure Client Access and Network Traffic

 is enabled:

-- NGINX Plus checks the SSL certificate presented by NGINX Instance Manager, preventing communication with untrusted endpoints.
+- NGINX Plus validates the SSL certificate presented by NGINX Instance Manager, ensuring it’s from a trusted source.

-- This ensures that telemetry data is securely transmitted and prevents man-in-the-middle (MITM) attacks.
+- Secure telemetry transmission prevents man-in-the-middle (MITM) attacks.

-fails (due to an untrusted certificate), telemetry reporting will not proceed, which can affect the validation of subscription entitlements and prevent NGINX Plus from functioning properly.
+If the certificate is untrusted or invalid, telemetry reporting will fail.
+This failure can affect subscription validation and may prevent NGINX Plus from functioning properly.

 Trusting self-signed certificates

-If NGINX Instance Manager uses a self-signed certificate, configure NGINX Plus to trust the certificate.
+If NGINX Instance Manager uses a self-signed certificate, you must configure NGINX Plus to trust it explicitly.
 Use the ssl_trusted_certificate

-directive to specify a file with trusted CA certificates in the PEM format:
+directive to specify a PEM-formatted file that contains the trusted CA certificate:

 mgmt {